Life Insurance After a Divorce: Everything You Need to Know

 You rely on them for financial support

-If your ex-spouse is mandated to pay you alimony or child support as part of the divorce agreement, you may want to require that they maintain life insurance on themselves with you as the beneficiary.
-If they were to die before the support payments expire, you can use the life insurance death benefit as payment for the support you would lose if you didn't have child support or alimony life insurance.
+If your ex-spouse must pay alimony or child support as part of the divorce agreement, you may want them to maintain life insurance with you as the beneficiary.
+If they die before the support payments end, the death benefit can cover the support you'd lose without it.

 studentWithALoan icon